-Medical malpractice plaintiffs want to know how much money their medical malpractice case is worth.
-Victims understandably want an estimate of the potential trial and settlement value of their case.
+If you are a medical malpractice plaintiff, you want to know how much your case is worth and you want an estimate of its potential trial and settlement value.

 This article is about how malpractice insurance companies, judges, juries, and lawyers value medical malpractice lawsuits.
 Our medical malpractice lawyers give you real information to help you better understand the range of potential payouts you might receive in a verdict or settlement if you are suing for malpractice.

-The first step to understanding the settlement value of your malpractice case is to look at comparable cases.
+The first step to understanding the settlement amount of your malpractice case is to look at comparable cases.

 - Brachial plexus